Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 - react on system events
 - react on user defined events
 - on specific queries
-- boolean combination of normal event (e.g. activate if any of these event happens)
+- boolean combination of normal event (e.g. activate if any of these events happens)

 #### Other extensions
 - definition of trigger priority